AlecM33/mlb-gameday-bot/README.md

 - **/unsubscribe_gameday** - un-subscribe a given Discord channel from the above functionality.
 - **/gameday_preference** - change the preference for the gameday subscription.
 This includes which types of plays to report ("all plays" or "scoring plays only") and a reporting delay of 0-180 seconds.
 - **/schedule** - view the upcoming schedule for the next week of games.
-- **/batter** - view stats on the batter that is up right now.
-Only available when a game is live.
+- **/batter** - view stats on a specified batter.
+If you don't provide a name, the bot will check for a live game and use the current batter.
-- **/pitcher** - view stats on the pitcher that is pitching right now.
-Only available when a game is live.
+- **/pitcher** - view stats on a specified pitcher.
+If you don't provide a name, the bot will check for a live game and use the current pitcher.
+- **/batter_savant** - view Baseball Savant percentile rankings for a specified batter.
+If you don't provide a name, the bot will check for a live game and use the current batter.
+- **/pitcher_savant** - view Baseball Savant percentile rankings for a specified pitcher.
+If you don't provide a name, the bot will check for a live game and use the current pitcher.
 - **/weather** - view the weather for current the game.
 - **/attendance** - view the attendance for the current game.